AICoE/aicoe-cd/RUNBOOK.md

 Production Namespace: aicoe-argocd
 Production Cluster: This information can be found in the internal Runbooks repository.

+## Important Metrics

+We have a number of important metrics we are tracking on our operations dashboard.
+Information on these metrics can be found at [Important ArgoCD Metrics](docs/argocd_metrics.md).

 ## Common Debugging Steps

-### Aplication is stuck will not sync and/or is stuck on refresh
+### Application is stuck will not sync and/or is stuck on refresh

 Check work queue metric, it is possible that thread count is bottlenecked, restart the application controller pod.